dilner1/Garden-Gnome-Blog/README.md

 - Create a Procfile (must use a capital P) for Heroku to read
     - add web: gunicorn gardengnome.wsgi to Procfile

+- Recently Heroku had suspended automatic deployment so users will need to push directly from git using git push heroku main.
+You may have to recconet the repo to Heroku in which case go to Deploy, at the bottom will be the Deploy a GitHub branch section, input Main and press Deploy Branch.

 # Credits

 Useful websites and tutorials